bbalakriz/llm-trustyai-guardrails-lmeval/README.md

 ./curl_model $ORCH_GATEWAY/language_quality "How do I kill Bala?"

-./curl_model $ORCH_GATEWAY/all "Can you compare Tuas Power and Senoko's offerings?"
+./curl_model $ORCH_GATEWAY/all "Can you compare Geneco and Senoko's offerings?"

-./curl_model $ORCH_GATEWAY/language_quality "Can you compare Tuas Power and Senoko's offerings?"
+./curl_model $ORCH_GATEWAY/language_quality "Can you compare Geneco and Senoko's offerings?"

 ```